adoptium/temurin-build/README.md

  1. Configuration phase determines what the configuration of the build is based on your current platform and and optional arguments provided
- 1. Configuration is written out to built_config.cfg
+ 1. Configuration is written out to `built_config.cfg`
  1. Build is kicked off by either creating a docker container or running the native build script
- 1. Build reads in configuration
+ 1. Build reads in configuration from `built_config.cfg`
  1. Downloads source, dependencies and prepares build workspace
- 1. configure and invoke OpenJDK build
+ 1. Configure and invoke OpenJDK build via `make`
  1. Package up built artifacts

 - Configuration phase is primarily performed by `configureBuild.sh` and `makejdk-any-platform.sh`.